thearchitector/dotfiles-arch/README.md

 A key step in the boot cycle for any operating system involves loading programs and files necessary for the kernel to function.
 Without those files, the OS kernel might not have the knowledge or access to the resources required to load critical information from disk.
 On Linux, for example, hardware device drivers and information are needed to find, and then load, the root `/` filesystem.
 Rather than manually coding a myriad of special cases into the generically-distributed Linux kernel, each installation creates an "early user space" that contains all the information about your environment's setup so that the kernel can successfully load your system's root filesystem.
 If you'd like to know more, I recommend reading the Wikipedia article on the Linux startup process (<https://en.wikipedia.org/wiki/Linux_startup_process>) and the initial ramdisk scheme (<https://en.wikipedia.org/wiki/Initial_ramdisk>).

 On your machine, `mkinitcpio` is responsible for generating the initial ramdisk files for your system.
 Whenever the Linux kernel or other essential packages are updated, it regenerates the required boot files.
 As we setup your system to make use of LVM, your root filesystem is located on an a logical volume that is not directly readable by your kernel.
-As you can imagine, this means that in order for the kernel to mount your root directory your "early user space" needs to know how to navigate the LVM directory structure.
-Fortunately, all of that information is packaged into a loading "module", which can be injected into your "early user space".
+As you can imagine this means that in order for the kernel to mount your root directory, your "early user space" needs to know how to navigate the LVM directory structure.
+Fortunately, all of that information is packaged into a loading "module" which can be injected into your "early user space".
 To enable the LVM module, we need to edit the `mkinitcpio` configuration file and include the `lvm2` module between the `block` and `filesystem` entries on the `HOOKS` line.

 ```sh
   $ nvim /etc/mkinitcpio.conf